Nupurbb/student/_posts/2023-08-30-snakegame.md

 toc: true
 comments: true
 layout: post
-title: Snake Game
+title: Week Plans
-description: Snake Game
+description: Become one with your tools.
+They could be more important than code, code, coding.
 type:  tangibles
-courses: { compsci: {week: 2} }
+courses: { csse: {week: 0}, csp: {week: 0, categories: [4.A]}, csa: {week: 0} }
+categories: [C1.4]
 ---

 <style>